Styles of replacement windows

 State and federal programs sometimes offer incentives to purchase energy-efficient windows, doors and skylights.
 The Database of State Incentives for Renewables and Efficiency is a good place to search for incentives in your state, as well as information about federal programs.

 Is it cost-efficient to replace your windows to reduce energy costs?
 This depends largely on the condition of your existing windows, experts say.
 If your windows are old, leaky or damaged, installing replacement windows is more likely to save you money in the long run than if you're replacing windows that are just a few years old and in good condition.
 EnergyStar.gov estimates that you will save an average of 12 percent on energy costs if you install Energy Star-qualified windows.
-If you're renovating your home with the intent of selling it, replacement windows may increase the value of your home, depending on what type you choose, but might not return the full cost of the project.
+If you're renovating your home with the intent of selling it, replacement windows may increase the value of your home, depending on what type you choose, but per the 2017 Cost vs Value survey by Remodeling magazine might not return the full cost of the project.
 If you are considering replacement windows for a home you are planning to sell, talk to your real estate agent first and ask if they think doing so will be a worthy investment.

 Experts say it's important to choose the best kind of replacement window glass for your climate.
 The NFRC label on a window includes information about the glass, and retailers and contractors use the same terminology, so it's helpful to be familiar with it.